radicle-dev/radicle-link/docs/rfc/0003-collaborative-objects.md

 parameter for selecting the `upload-pack-ls` service.
 The Radicle git server can then use these parameters to filter the refs it operates on.

-### Viewing the tracking graph

-Assuming we have replicated a number of collaborative objects from our tracking graph, we can now view the merged state of those objects.
-To do this we search through every `/rad/collaborative-objects/<typename>/<object ID>` reference for every remote we have and collect the change files for each object ID, then we merge all of these changes using Automerge.
-This is subject to some additional logic regarding schemas which is outlined later.

-It is important to note that this merging is at this point not stored in the repository - it can be performed in memory and may be cached.
-The result is that the user sees a single merged view of the object based on the contents of the remotes they have replicated.
-That is, there is no additional merge-then-commit step.

 ### Updating objects